All About Cosmetic Dentistry

 Prosthodontics, or prosthetic dentistry, is concerned with offering prosthetic additions to the teeth to restore comfort, functionality and the appearance of the tooth itself.
 The services offered within the field of prosthodontics are extensive.
 They may include, but are not limited to:

-- Dental Bonding – An alternative to veneers which cover the entire surface of the tooth’s outward presentation, bonding can be moulded, painted and cured onto smaller areas of the tooth to restore shape, colour or even bond broken parts of a tooth back to the natural tooth.
+An alternative to veneers that cover the entire surface of the tooth’s outward presentation, bonding can be moulded, painted and cured onto smaller areas of the tooth to restore shape, color, or even bond broken parts of a tooth back to the natural tooth.

-- Fixed or Removable Dentures – Where several natural teeth have been lost, dentures may be used to replace the lost teeth and restore the ability to chew.
-Dentures may be partial, or may cover the entirety of the upper and lower arches.
+Where several natural teeth have been lost, dentures may be used to replace the lost teeth and restore the ability to chew.
+Dentures may be partial or may cover the entirety of the upper and lower arches.
 Fixed dentures may be mounted in the mouth permanently using implant root systems with abutments or they may be removable.

 Orthodontic Field of Dentistry